rogerwelin/rogerwelin.github.io/content/posts/postgres-bloat.md

 This page-based architecture has critical implications for how bloat develops:

 **Pages are the unit of I/O**.
-Postgres doesn't read individual rows—it reads entire 8 KB pages.
+Postgres doesn't read individual rows, it reads entire 8 KB pages.
 Even if only one live tuple remains in a page, Postgres must load the full page into memory and scan past any dead tuples to find it

 **Pages don't shrink**.
 Once a page is allocated to a table, it stays part of that table file.
 Deleting rows frees space *within* pages but doesn't return pages to the filesystem.
 Your table file can only grow or stay the same size through normal operations.